MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 Ensure to adhere to the following guidelines:

-* All the notification triggers that are specified in your app configuration should get a notification.
+* All the notification triggers specified in your app configuration should work.
 * Notifications must be localized per the supported languages configured for your app.
 * Notifications must display within five seconds of user action.